Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 - NIBP

-MPU BLOCK with three MULTI-parameter sockets
+MPU BLOCK with three MULTI sockets

 - 3 channels of IBP (3 MULTI sockets = 3-ch IBP)